PublioMello/Tripleten-Projects/README.md

 - Application architecture and scalability

 🧠 Project Evolution
 These projects clearly reflect my growth as a developer:
-🔹 Started with basic HTML, CSS, and JavaScript
+- Started with basic HTML, CSS, and JavaScript
-🔹 Moved to modular code structure
+- Moved to modular code structure
-🔹 Introduced Object-Oriented Programming (classes)
+- Introduced Object-Oriented Programming (classes)
-🔹 Transitioned to React (component-based architecture) 🔹 Integrated with APIs
+- Transitioned to React (component-based architecture)
-🔹 Built backend services using Node.js and Express
+- Integrated with APIs

-👉 This progression demonstrates my ability to evolve from simple static pages to scalable, production-like applications.
+- Built backend services using Node.js and Express

 🏃‍♂️ Exploring Projects